privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

 bytes from all transactions' call data is less than `MAX_CALLDATA_BYTES`, the rows corresponding to unused transactions will use the `Pad` tag.

+Organizing the table this way allows having the values of `CallerAddress` and `TxSignHash` for each transaction at a fixed offset.
+This makes it possible to add copy constraints of these values to cells into another region that performs the signature verification and hash lookup.

 ## Code